Aviation at a Glance

 Of course!
 Due to Transportation Security Administration restrictions, there is additional paperwork that must be completed prior to starting any flight training.
 Please talk to an aviation faculty member as soon as possible to start the process so that your training is not delayed.
 All international students must complete their TSA background check prior to the add drop date.
 The process should be started at least one month before you begin flight training.

 Headsets are very individualist and range in price from $99 to $1,300.
 We suggest a good passive noise cancelling headset in the $200-$400 range as a starter set.
+The most popular headsets with students are the David Clark 10-13.4 (~$350), Lightspeed Zulu (~$800) and the Bose A20 (~$1,100).
 We do have loaner headsets you can use to see what features you like.
-If you already have a headset, great bring that with and it is one less thing you need to buy.
+If you already have a headset- great bring that with and it is one less thing you need to purchase.
 As far as the books go, almost all our books are available for free online or depending on your preference, you can buy the paper copy.
 The SDSU bookstore does carry many of our books as does the Brookings Airport and many online websites.
 You can wait until the first day of class to decide which books are best for flight courses.

 Take a look at our SDSU Aviation Student Handbook that goes into more detail for students enrolled in the program.